ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ICustomPropagationModel.rst

 ICustomPropagationModel
 =======================

-.. py:class:: ICustomPropagationModel
+.. py:class:: ansys.stk.core.stkobjects.ICustomPropagationModel

    object

    Provide access to the properties and methods for a custom propagation model.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ICustomPropagationModel

 Overview
 --------